SaiKrishna1207/IceDB/README.md

 # IceDB:
 This is the main repository for IceDB, a Key-Value Store Database Management System built as a part of the course CS251 (DBMS), CSE Dept, NITK.
+The report is present in the repository for reference.

 ## Code:
 - Written in C++.